WHY HAVE NO RICH AND NO POOR?

 10. Having hospitals treat working class people with far less respect and dignity than upper class people, as described in this Boston Globe article.

-11. Making people live in tents instead of decent homes, by depriving them of jobs that pay enough to own or rent a decent home.
+11. Depriving people of good and affordable housing located near where they work.
+Making people live in tents instead of decent homes, by depriving them of jobs that pay enough to own or rent a decent home.
 See what's happening to homeless people in this video and this video and this video and this video.
 Here's a Boston Globe article that shows why even people with jobs cannot afford to rent an apartment.

 12. Forcing ordinary people in a neighborhood to yield to the demands of Big Money real estate/property developers.
 These developers dramatically change neighborhoods for the worse to make a profit at the expense of ordinary people who are adversely affected by the new development.
 Typically, the city government (beholden to Big Money and not ordinary residents of the city) holds hearings to let residents blow off steam, and sometimes the developer will make trivial changes in the design of their project, but in the end the Big Money developers get what they want and ordinary people don't.
 Read examples of this here and here and here.